riboseinc/jekyll-theme-open-project/README.md

 ### Blog

-Author project site blog posts as described in the universal setup section.
+Author project site blog posts as described in the general site setup section.

 ### Software and specs